 In the previous sections, the expansions we have performed were formal and valid for smooth solutions in the limit of small Δx{l} for any considered level l .
 The aim of the following numerical simulations is to assess the previous approach by showing that it provides a useful tool to a priori study the behavior of the adaptive scheme.
-The following stream schemes are considered:
+In this section, we shall observe that the result from the actual numerical simulations adhere to the formal expansions we have detailed in Section 5 and 6.